A voice for

 Gentian is also a powerful anti-inflammatory (4).
 It may be useful where inflammations, such as those seen in inflammatory skin conditions, are linked with poor digestive or liver function.

-• Into the heart of Gentian
+• Into the heart of gentian

 Gentian is a primary cooling bitter tonic that, like all bitters, stimulates the appetite and digestive function.
 The compounds present in Gentian are some of the most bitter substances known.